-A transparent persistent cache for the requests library
+A persistent cache for python requests

 Complete project documentation can be found at requests-cache.readthedocs.io.